secureCodeBox/documentation/docs/contributing/test-concept/operator-test.md

     ]
 }
 ```
-You may need the adjust the `program` and `env` paths according to your workspace.
+You may need to adjust the `program` and `env` paths according to your workspace.